TikTok to start labeling AI-generated content as technology becomes more universal

 TikTok says it’s going to start automatically labeling content that’s made by artificial intelligence when it’s uploaded from certain platforms

-NEW YORK -- TikTok will begin labeling content created using artificial intelligence when it's uploaded from certain platforms.
+TikTok will begin labeling content created using artificial intelligence when it's uploaded from outside its own platform.

 TikTok says its efforts are an attempt to combat misinformation from being spread on its social media platform.